#0009 — You have to practice

 📱 Practice more

 Download Bold CBT.
-It’s an iOS app that I made with a lot of mental health exercises like this.
+It’s an iOS app that I made which makes it easier to do mental health exercises like this one.

 🙏 Thank you